Blue box: Subculture

-The widespread ability to blue box, once limited to just a few isolated individuals exploring the telephone network, developed into a subculture.
-Famous phone phreaks such as "Captain Crunch", Mark Bernay, and Al Bernay used blue boxes to explore the various "hidden codes" that could not be dialled by a standard telephone.
+The widespread ability to blue-box, once limited to just a few isolated individuals exploring the telephone network, developed into a subculture.
+Famous phone phreaks such as "Captain Crunch", Mark Bernay, and Al Bernay used blue boxes to explore the various "hidden codes" that could not be dialled on a standard telephone.

 Some of the more famous pranksters were Steve Wozniak and Steve Jobs, founders of Apple Computer.
 On one occasion, Wozniak dialed Vatican City and identified himself as Henry Kissinger (imitating Kissinger's German accent) and asked to speak to the Pope (who was sleeping at the time).
 Wozniak said in 1986:

 I called only to explore the phone company as a system, to learn the codes and tricks.
 I'd talk to the London operator, and convince her I was a New York operator.
 When I called my parents and my friends, I paid.
 After six months I quit—I'd done everything that I could.

 I was so pure.
 Now I realize others were not as pure, they were just trying to make money.
 But then I thought we were all pure.

 Jobs later told his biographer that if it had not been for Wozniak's blue boxes, "there wouldn't have been an Apple."

 In the media

-Blue boxing hit the mainstream media when an article by Ron Rosenbaum titled Secrets of the Little Blue Box was published in the October 1971 issue of Esquire magazine.
+Blue-boxing hit the mainstream media when an article by Ron Rosenbaum titled Secrets of the Little Blue Box was published in the October 1971 issue of Esquire magazine.
 Suddenly, many more people wanted to get into the phone phreaking culture spawned by the blue box, and it furthered the fame of Captain Crunch.

 In June 1972, Ramparts magazine printed the wiring schematics necessary to create a mute box (a variant of the blue box).
 All sold issues were recalled or seized from newsstands by police and officials of Pacific Bell, causing financial loss to the magazine.
 The magazine ceased operations for good in 1975.

 The June 1975 issue of 73 magazine carried an article describing the rudiments of the long-distance signaling network, and how to construct and operate red and blue boxes.
-This article included a blue box schematic using the Intersil 8038 voltage controlled oscillator chip.
+This article included a blue box schematic using the Intersil 8038 voltage-controlled oscillator chip.
 Around the same time, do-it-yourself blue box kits became available.

 In November 1988, the CCITT (now known as ITU-T) published recommendation Q.140 for the Signaling System No. 5, which caused a resurgence of blue boxing by a new generation of users.

-In the early 1990s, blue boxing became popular with the international warez scene, especially in Europe.
-Software was made to enable blue boxing using a computer to generate and play the signaling tones.
-For the PC there were BlueBEEP, TLO, and others, and blue boxes were available for other platforms such as Amiga.
+In the early 1990s, blue-boxing became popular with the international warez scene, especially in Europe.
+Software was made to make a computer generate and play the signaling tones.
+For the PC there were BlueBEEP, TLO, and other programs, and blue boxes were available for other platforms such as Amiga.